 The Library was founded in 1960 by the Federated Women’s Club of Warminster and housed in a room of the Township Administrative Building with a collection of 2,000 volumes collected from the community.
-The library was open 10 hours/week from 1962-1964, moved twice between 1965-1970; first into a farmhouse at 265 W. Street Rd and then to a ranch house at 380 N. York Road.
+The library was open 10 hours/week from 1962-1964, and moved twice between 1965-1970.
+The first was into a farmhouse at 265 W. Street Rd and then to a ranch house at 380 N. York Road.